-For Christmas, Paul bought me a French press coffee maker.
+For Christmas one year, Paul bought me a French press coffee maker.
 I started drinking coffee again a few years ago (in an attempt to kick my Diet Coke habit!).
 And while I love the ease and convenience of my Keurig, French pressed coffee is just so delicious.
 It takes a few more minutes of prep and clean-up, but on the weekends, it is totally worth it.

 I was cleaning my press recently and something occurred to me.
 Should I be putting these coffee grounds down my garbage disposal?